Part 2 · The Fragile Link

 Cook, Mumbai

-Outcome by gender
+Reported outcome by gender

-Outcome by religion
+Reported outcome by religion

-Outcome by caste
+Reported outcome by caste

-Justice — Injustice
+Justice — and injustice

 “It’s not what you know, it’s who you know.”